comit-network/RFCs/RFC-002-SWAP.md

 See [RFC-001](./RFC-001-BAM.md#status-code-families) for more details, including the definition of statuses `XX00-19`.

 RFC-002 reserves statuses 20 to 39 across all families.
-Each swap protocol MAY define their own statuses for 40 and above.
+Each protocol MAY define their own statuses for 40 and above.

 * `OK20`: Swap request is accepted
 * `RE00`: Receiver Internal Error (as per [RFC-001](./RFC-001-BAM.md#status-code-families))<!-- TODO: Open issue because we incorrectly use SE00 in the code -->